JollyShmo/CSV_Import_Blender/README.md

 **Note:** This addon now supports both edge and face connections.
 You can choose between the two connection methods during import.

 ## Features
-- Import vertex points from a CSV file.
+- Import vertex plot points from a CSV file as a mesh.
 - Create a mesh with connected edges or faces based on the imported points.
 - Automatically remove duplicate vertices.
-- Provides a simple way to visualize point data in Blender's 3D view.
+- Corrects the normals to face out.

 ## Usage
 1. Download the addon by clicking `Code <>` > `Download Zip`.